Virtual reality is getting more attention than anyone ever expected.

 As technology is evolving rapidly and infusing itself with all the major segments of the industry, it was only a matter of time before VR was going to find its place in the real estate business.

 In the past, buyers had no other option than to look at pictures or to see the property in person before deciding on buying it.
 These days, however, the customers have the ability to slip on a VR headset and instantly be transported to a property without having to leave home.

 Virtual reality (VR for short) is described as a computer-generated 3D environment which can be interacted with and freely explored by the user.
 Unlike the traditional interfaces which simply display images and videos, VR puts the user inside the experience itself.
 This means that instead of simply viewing a screen put in front of them, users are completely immersed and have the ability to interact with every aspect of their virtual environment.

 How Does VR Affect the Real Estate Industry?

-One of the largest industries that stands to be transformed by VR is the real estate business.
+One of the largest industries that stand to be transformed by VR is the real estate business.
 The biggest issue buyers have with shopping for a new home is having to browse through several properties before settling on the one that’s just right for them.
 This, of course, demands a significant portion of one’s time to view them all and carefully balance their time between work-related obligations and the times realtors are available to schedule showings.
 Even with pictures and video walkthroughs, the experience is not the same as physically walking through space.